World History for UPSC Civil Services Mains: Check-out the Best Guide to Uplift Your Preparation

 - Referring to Class 12th NCERT is a MUST and should not be avoided at any cost.
 It is written in a simple and easy to understand language and will form the core of your comprehension of the subject.

 b.
 Thereafter you can consult wither Norman Lowe (Mastering Modern World History) or Arjun Dev (History of the World).
 The difference in the two lies in their focus.
 While Lowe is a lengthy book not written with the UPSC syllabus in mind, Arjun Dev is shorter and centered around the syllabus.
-That said, Lowe’s book will give you an in-depth coverage of topics like Syria issue, Iran-us conflict, Israel-Palestine, Myanmar- Rohingya etc, which are important from the 2019 exam perspective.
+That said, Lowe’s book will give you in-depth coverage of topics like Syria issue, Iran-us conflict, Israel-Palestine, Myanmar- Rohingya, etc, which are important from the 2019 exam perspective.
 Both books have their pros and cons; you can take your pick depending on the time in hand and your strategy.

 - Besides the books, we have compiled a few videos that will be helpful in understanding the subject.